impaler/Omni-Components/README.md

 Omni Components
 =============

+The code here is a WIP

 A multi-platform ui haxe nme framework with a focus on creating easy themes and styles.
-This repo is in active development with an aim for to support html5, cpp and flash nme targets.
+This repo is in active development with an aim for to support html5, cpp (Desktop/Mobile), neko and flash nme targets.

 ------------